The following professionals lent their expertise to this article:

 • Assessment and Treatment

 Demonstrated competency in the assessment and treatment of clients based on a solid understanding of relevant mental and behavioral health foundational theory and research.
-Ability to identify and describe common mental disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and the appropriate treatments.
+Ability to identify and describe common mental disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and their appropriate treatments.

 • Critical Thinking

-The ability to pose questions and search for answers relevant to mental and behavioral health to make reasoned and sound practice-related decisions.
+Ability to pose questions and search for answers relevant to mental and behavioral health to make reasoned and sound practice-related decisions.

 • Patient and Peer Interaction